WarioNeila86/SeleniumApp/README.md

 * Maven 3.3
 * Git
 * Google Chrome
-* **Last minute requirement** - I've just noticed that the test has been implemented using a screen resolution of 1920x1080.
+* **Screen resolution** - I've just noticed that the test has been implemented using a screen resolution of 1920x1080.
 The test may not work at lower resolutions.

 ## How to execute the test
 ### From command line